askarmus/SmartHotel/README.md

 ## Pattern Used in this project

-🏁 **[`Result Pattern`]([https://dotnet.microsoft.com/download](https://www.milanjovanovic.tech/blog/functional-error-handling-in-dotnet-with-the-result-pattern))** - The "Result Pattern" is an alternative to exception-based error handling.
+-  **[`Result Pattern`](https://www.milanjovanovic.tech/blog/functional-error-handling-in-dotnet-with-the-result-pattern)** - The " is an alternative to exception-based error handling.
 Instead of triggering exceptions
+-  **[`Global using`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive)** - Global usings make it possible to consolidate repetitive using namespaces into one single file.
 ## Architecture
 ![techStack](Doc/archi-diag.jpg)